-At the beginning of 2016, the Company had a Debt/Equity gearing ratio of 0.44x.
-This gradually increased over the course of the year peaking at 0.92x in August before declining to 0.63x by the year end.
-The Company's balance sheet investments are on average less geared than its marketplace investments, with 0.2x and 1.4x gearing respectively, as at 31 December 2016.
-Therefore, the reallocation of capital into balance sheet investments over the course of the year has tended to lower the Company's overall gearing.
+At the beginning of 2017, the Company had a Look-Through Leverage Ratio of 0.63x.
+This gradually declined over the course of the year down to 0.17x as at 31 December 2017.
+This was driven mainly by the sales of marketplace loans during the year.
+The Company's balance sheet investments are on average less geared than its marketplace and securitisation investments, as shown below.
+The reallocation of capital into balance sheet investments over the course of the year has tended to lower the Company's overall gearing.